Back to Blog

 Top 10 facts or myths about Cost Index

-The purpose of Cost Index is not speed control but mission optimization a.k.a. trip optimization.
+The purpose of the Cost Index for airlines is not speed control but mission optimization, a.k.a. trip optimization.

 This optimization is achieved through a trade-off between the cost of time, or cost of operations by unit of time, and the cost of fuel, by unit of fuel.
 In other words, the effect of the fuel cost on the trip cost compared to the time cost in terms of operational costs.
-The Cost Index is calculated as follows:
+The cost index aviation formula is:

 Based on equation 1, if CI = 0, the cost of time is null, and the mission is optimized through minimum fuel consumption, which will result in maximum range airspeed.
-On the other hand, if CI is maximal, the cost of time is large in comparison to the cost of fuel.
-The flight will be flown using minimum time to achieve mission optimization, without considering the fuel burn.
+On the other hand, if CI is maximal, the cost of time is large compared to the cost of fuel.
+The flight will be flown using minimum time to optimize mission, without considering the fuel burn.

 The purpose of the Cost Index is to capture the relationship between time cost and fuel cost.
 A good example of its benefit is the balance between maintenance costs and fuel costs.

 A faster flight results in reduced cost of time, which leads to bigger distances flown between maintenance inspections if they are based on flight time.
-However, flying faster, more fuel is consumed and so the cost of fuel increases.
+However, flying faster means more fuel is consumed, so the cost of fuel increases.
 The Cost Index is meant to balance between the two:

 Time cost